julihuber0/Brucebot/README.md

 ## Changelog (as best as I can)

+- 2023-09-01: reimplemented showing of tour debuts in the setlist finder embed.
+This was a baffling bug, as this feature worked no problem on repl, but stopped working on heroku.
+Even considering that the databases are technically different (SQLite vs PostgreSQL), they have the same data.
+And the queries are mostly identical, and the rest work no problem, except tour debuts.
+No matter what, I couldn't get this query to work in the bot.
+I could get it to work locally in SQLite, and even on WSL (Win.
+Subsystem for Linux, the SQLite -> PGSQL converter is only on Linux natively.)
+The query would work, even testing on Heroku through their "dataclips" option (an SQL interpreter for the database).
+Finally got it to work by condensing down the branching if statement to determine premiere/bustout/none.
 - 2023-08-31: improved speed of 'get_cover'.
 First method broke a bit ago (web scraping), then I switched to passing a request to my covers Github repo for "images with this date in the name + _NUM + .jpg/.png".
 This was slow.
 Was able to find a new way to web scrape the repo, much faster.
 - 2023-08-30: Fixed show closer not showing correct value, was using the wrong variable this whole time.
 - 2023-08-29: Added link to song lyrics when available.